 In this section, we report on material, reportable risks pursuant to German Accounting Standard No. 20.
 These include all financial and nonfinancial risks that have been classified as high or medium and are at least significant in terms of potential impact after taking the existing risk control measures into account (net risk).
 They encompass risks falling within the black outline in the rating matrix A 3.2.1/2.
 In addition, we report relevant risks that from a financial point of view may not be sufficiently or meaningfully quantifiable, if at all.
 We also report on the principal opportunities identified in the course of our opportunity management.
 Furthermore, we assess the probability that the effects of individual risks could change significantly during the forecast period.
 Our most recent evaluation did not find this to be case, with the following exception: Legal proceedings generally involve estimation risks, which may be substantial in some cases.
-Against the background of the proceedings in the glyphosate matter, in particular, outcomes of the mediation process and/or the ongoing litigations may lead to adjustments of the provisions established in connection with this series of litigations.
-Such adjustments may materially impact the forecast issued with respect to the financial position and cash flows.
+Against the background of the proceedings in the glyphosate matter, in particular, outcomes of the mediation process and/or the ongoing litigations may lead to adjustments may materially impact the forecast issued with respect to the financial position and cash flows.